ttothewiggy/TIL/Daily-Diary/diary-April.md

 # 21/04/23

-Spend the day at ii office with the aim of getting a dockerfile to run VSCode in a noVNC browser window.
+Spent the day at ii office with the aim of getting a dockerfile to run VSCode in a noVNC browser window.
 Great success, managed to get it running fairly quick, with a lot of help from Abby.
 See docker > vscode-dockerfile.
 Then I tried to get it working on my Ubuntu machone and ran into a plethora of issues stemming from the new installation of Ubuntu I did this week and a mix up with the root users and persmissions.
 Plan is to boot up windows and try again.